davidyuri/davidyuri/README.md

 I have experience with C++ | Javascript

-I'm interested in data science, machine learning and web dev.
+I'm interested in web dev.